Shannon Cornish – Artisan Jeweller

 Skye McQuillen – Beadmaker & Designer

-A background in design and love of learning new processes then led me to seek skills in silversmithing.
-This was to enable me to create quality jewellery so that my beads could be worn and enjoyed in a comfortable and complimentary setting.
+A background in design and love of learning new processes then led me to seek some simple silver jewellery making skills.
+I wanted to learn how to create quality jewellery so that my beads could be worn and enjoyed in a comfortable and complimentary setting.

 My bead designs are eclectic, from colourful to monochrome, intricate to simple, and anything in between.
 When I’m designing a piece of jewellery my aim is to make the beads the focus of the design; the silver providing the backdrop.
 It is very important to me that each bead is well made and designed into a piece of jewellery that it’s owner will love and enjoy for a long time.